-The study of Endocrine glands and their functions are called ‘Endocrinology’ the term introduced by PENDE.
-Vertebrates has been attained their systems in evolution.
-The systems are Respiratory system, Circulatory system, excretory system, Digestive system, Nervous system, Endocrine system and some other systems.
-In this there are two integrated systems functioning in Homeostasis in vertebrates including humans.
-These are Nervous system and Endocrine system.
-In this post we can discuss the details about Endocrine system, Endocrine secretions and their functions.
+The study of Endocrine glands and their functions is called ‘Endocrinology’ the term introduced by PENDE.
+Vertebrates have been attained its systems in evolution.
+The systems are Respiratory system, Circulatory system, excretory system, Digestive system, Nervous system, Endocrine system, and some other systems.

 What is Endocrine Gland and What are Hormones?